 A Note On Porn

 However, if you and your partner aren’t porn actors, good anal will likely be very different from what you’ve seen in porn.
-Porn performers are professionals who do a great deal of prep for anal scenes.
-They often fast and douche before they have anal sex to keep everything clean.
+Porn performers are professionals who do a great deal of prep for anal scenes — including douching, anal stretching, and using lots of anal lube.
+They often fast and anal douche before sex to keep everything clean.

 They apply lots of lube between takes.
-They work up to the scene using sex toys and dilators (and sometimes each other), so they’re loose enough to handle the fast insertions and no-holds-barred pounding that look good on camera.
+They work up to the scene using anal toys and dilators (and sometimes each other) so they’re loose enough to handle the fast insertions and no-holds-barred pounding that look good on camera.
 Porno anal may look easy, but it actually takes a lot of hard work (pun intended).

 So attempting a porn-style anal session without experience, patience, and preparation is kinda like watching a Steve McQueen car chase in a movie and trying to drive like Steve McQueen — a great way to hurt yourself and possibly others and maybe make a huge mess.